jverkoey/BinaryCodable/README.md

 ## Known usage in the wild

-- [MySqlConnector](https://github.com/jverkoey/MySqlConnector): Translates between Swift types and MySql client/server protocol.
+- [MySqlConnector](https://github.com/jverkoey/MySqlConnector): A pure Swift implementation of the MySql client/server protocol.

 ## Requirements